reactive-python/reactpy/docs/source/life-cycle-hooks.rst

 .. note::

     Not all of React's built-in hooks have been implemented.
-In the future they will be added, but if you have a particular need for a missing hook post an issue [GH203]_.
+    `In the future <https://github.com/idom-team/idom/issues/203>`_ they will be added, but if you have a particular need for a missing hook post an issue.

 .. contents::
   :local: